 Uniform Patrol Services

 This unit is composed of three platoons with their own respective Platoon Supervisor.
 The Uniform Patrol Officers respond to the needs of our Town in various ways, such as community policing, crime prevention, assisting and educating the public to the services that are made available to them by Miami-Dade County.
 Officers are assigned to a geographic area of the city.
 The officer is responsible for all calls for service in their area for their eight-hour tour of duty.
 The officer is committed to a community approach to policing our neighborhoods.
 This requires the officer to become immersed in the neighborhoods they serve and become a resource for residents as well as other law enforcement.
-This unit is also comprised of two Public Service Aides—a non-sworn, unarmed civilian, with no arrest or enforcement powers, except for issuance of traffic citations.
-The primary duty of the Public Service Aide is to conduct traffic accident investigations, traffic details, parking enforcement and assisting the Uniform Patrol Officer with any non-hazardous situations.
+This unit is also comprised of two Public Service Aides—a non-sworn, unarmed civilian, with no arrest or enforcement powers, except for the issuance of traffic citations.
+The primary duty of the Public Service Aide is to conduct traffic accident investigations, traffic details, parking enforcement, and assisting the Uniform Patrol Officer with any non-hazardous situations.

-- The Motorcycle Patrol Unit carries out several tasks such as enforcing all Florida State traffic laws, performing escort services and school traffic details.
-The officers address traffic issues in the Town and facilitate safe and expeditious flow of traffic.
+- The Motorcycle Patrol Unit carries out several tasks such as enforcing all Florida State traffic laws, performing escort services, and school traffic details.
+The officers address traffic issues in the Town and facilitate the safe and expeditious flow of traffic.
 In order to reduce the number of traffic crashes and injuries to motorists and pedestrians, the Motorcycle Patrol Officer accomplishes this goal by traffic enforcement and driver/pedestrian education through such events as the Bike Rodeo and High School Career Day.
 The Motorcycle Patrol Officer reports directly to the Neighborhood Resources Supervisor and works closely with the Bicycle Unit and Community Service Officer.